Mysteriza/BotGuard-main/README.md

 # Minecraft Bodyguard (Mineflayer)
 The updated version for the Minecraft Bodyguard Bot using Mineflayer.
 It's not stable but it's working 90% with several bugs :)

+Works on **1.20.1 Fabric** version.
+I don't know about other version.

 ## How to use
 Inside project directory:
 ```